percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    If ``LOCK TABLES FOR BACKUP`` does not return within given timeout, abort the backup.

+.. option:: --log-bin[=name]

+   The base name for the log sequence.

 .. option:: --log-copy-interval=#

-   This option specifies time interval between checks done by log copying thread in milliseconds (default is 1 second).
+   This option specifies time interval between log copying thread checks in milliseconds (default is 1 second).

+.. option:: --login-path=#

+   Read this path from the login file.

 .. option:: --move-back

    Move all the files in a previously made backup from the backup directory to their original locations.
 As this option removes backup files, it must be used with caution.

+.. option:: --no-backup-locks

+   This options controls if backup locks are used instead of ``FLUSH TABLES WITH READ LOCK`` during the backup stage.
+The backup locks are must be supported on the server for the option to have an affect.

+   This option is enabled by default.
+Disable the option with :option:`--no-backup-locks`.

 .. option:: --no-defaults

-   Don't read default options from any option file.
+   Do not read the default options from any option file.
 Must be given as the first option on the command-line.

+.. option:: --no-lock

+   This option automatically uses Backup Locks, and disables table locks, as a lightweight alternative to ``FLUSH TABLES WITH READ LOCK`` to copy non-InnoDB data to avoid blocking DML queries that modify InnoDB tables.

+   Only use this option if *all* tables are InnoDB and you *do not care* about the binary log position of the backup.

+   Do not use this option if any DDL statements will be executed or if any non-InnoDB tables are being updated (this includes the MyISAM tables in the mysql database).
+Using this option in these conditions could cause an inconsistent backup.

+   If your backups fail to acquire a lock and you are planning to use this option, the failure may be caused by incoming replication events that prevent the lock from succeeding.
+Try the :option:``--safe-slave-backup` to momentarily stop the replication slave thread.

+   The `xtrabackup-binlog-info` is not created when the :option:`--no-lock` is used because ``SHOW MASTER STATUS`` may be inconsistent.
+In certain conditions, ``xtrabackup_binlog_pos_innodb`` can be used instead to get consistent binlog coordinates as described in :ref:`working_with_binlogs`.

 .. include:: ../.res/contents/option.no-version-check.txt

+.. option:: --open-files-limit=#

+   The maximum number of file descriptors to reserve with setrlimit().

 .. option:: --parallel=#

    This option specifies the number of threads to use to copy multiple data